riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 > PAJ was recommended to us by Steve Teles, a political science professor at
 > Johns Hopkins who has written about the philanthropic origins of the
 > conservative legal movement and has been working for us as a consultant.

+Stephan Guyenet is/was a [consultant for Open Phil](http://www.openphilanthropy.org/sites/default/files/Joao_Breda_05-17-16_%28public%29.pdf).